OmarBriceno09/CS260-Midterm2/README.md

 ## Submission

-On Canvas, submit the URL for your website, which should be running on your DigitalOcean server.
+On Canvas, submit the URL for your website, which should be running on your node server.

 ## Rubric for Grading